Adityaiyer3004/Facial_Segmentation_Vector_Mask_Engine/README.md

 7\.
 Running the Project
 -----------------------

-This is the bit you were asking about – these are the **install & run** instructions.
+This is the bit you were asking about, these are the **install & run** instructions.

 ### 7.1 Local (SQLite, no Docker)